 Since natural gas market has become open for all customers since the beginning of 2015, one could expect that customers' suppliers which entered the market will be submitting applications for the access to the systems to which the facilities of these customers are connected.
-However, DSOs did not keep adequate registries on applications for the access to the system and, therefore, no good-quality and reliable data on commercial quality were gathered.
+Although the supplier switch is still not that common, there was not DSO appealing against an act of the system operator on the access to the system.